charliecalvert/CloudNotes/Assignments/AndroidX86Install.md

 - Android home screen running on your desktop.
 - Android App View
-- The Google Drive App
+- Optional: Open the terminal window and show the results for typing **netcfg**

-Let's skip the Google Docs shared document part of this assignment.
-It is no longer necessary.
+Let's skip the Google Drive and Google Docs shared document part of this assignment.
+Just getting AndroidX86 installed will be enough for now.

 ## Hints